IT2901-24-2018/vapi/README.md

 Open up local.py and edit the values of "user" and "password" to the values you set earlier.

-Run migrations to make sure your database is up to speed.
+Apply the latest and greatest in database migrations:

 `python manage.py migrate`

-Now you should be all set up!
+Now you can start up the backend server.

+`python manage.py runserver`

+The website should now be available at [localhost:8000](http://localhost:8000)

 ## Misc
 Thanks to [Vikas Yadav](http://v1k45.com/blog/modern-django-part-1-setting-up-django-and-react/) for the React+Django setup tutorial we used.